danielatrivella/np3_ligand/README.md

 --------------------

-The dependencies of all repositories are unified here in a single environment.
+The dependencies of all repositories are unified here in a single conda environment.
 Separated installation instructions may be found in the respective repository, if present.

 - Ubuntu >= 14.04 (may also work with other Unix operating systems, but was not tested)
 - Anaconda (https://www.anaconda.com/download/)